 QCT scans of the lumbar spine were performed at baseline and at 12-month timepoints using whole-body CT scanners (Somatom Definition Edge, Siemens, Inc, Incisive, Philips Healthcare, or Lightspeed VCT, GE Medical Systems) via a custom scanning protocol as previously described [9].
 Briefly, participants were scanned on top of a bone density calibration phantom from mid-T12 to mid-L3, such that L1 and L2 could be analyzed.
 The phantom was used to calculate BMD from the measured CT values.
 For the Siemens scanner a Siemens Syngo Osteo Phantom and for the two other scanners a BDC phantom, (QRM, Germany) was used.
 Scans were performed at 120kV using 100 mAs and a pitch of 1.
 CT images were reconstructed with a slice thickness of 1 or 1.25 mm, an reconstruction increment of of 1 or 1.25 mm, a medium sharp kernel and a reconstruction field of view of 150mm that included the vertebra and the calibration phantom..
 The long term stability of each CT scanner was monitored via monthly scans of a QRM Spine Phantom (QSP) (QRM, Germany).

 All CT scans of a given participant in the trial were conducted using the same CT scanner at each timepoint, and if possible, by the same operator to minimise errors due to machine differences or operator technique differences.
 As with the DXA data, QCT data were uploaded to Clario for QC and for central analysis by blinded observers using Medical Imaging Analysis Framework (MIAF) Spine software (version 6.0.8R) as previously described [10].
-[11].
+Estimated in vivo root mean square precision errors for DXA scans were 1.5%, 2.0%, and 2.4% for the lumbar spine, total hip, and femoral neck, respectively [11].

 Menopause Symptoms Assessment